BYLAWS of the LEGAL PROFESSIONAL GROUP

 The Bylaws Committee shall consider and recommend any changes or amendments to the Bylaws that may be considered necessary or advisable.
 The Bylaws should be formally reviewed by the Committee every three years, with recommendation for no change or suggested changes submitted in writing to the Executive Board for consideration.
 The Chair of the Bylaws Committee is appointed by the Executive Board or the LPG Chair.

 Section 4.
 Electronics Communications Committee

-direction for the LPG website and overseeing/promoting activity on the
+The Electronic Communications Committee shall be responsible for providing content direction for the LPG website and overseeing/promoting activity on the LPG Listserv.

 Section 5.
-Pro Bono Committee
+Membership Outreach Committee